Abraxas3d/OPV4UPR/hdl_coder_output/README.md

 The HDL Coder output files are located in the opv_modulator dictory.

 A Vivado project is located in the opv_modulator_vivado_project directory.

+### Transmitter Preamble Insertion

+The HDL Coder output files are located in the opv_preamble directory.

+A Vivado project is located in the opv_preamble_vivado_project directory.